acunningham-ship-it/QLLK-Transformer/README.md

 ## 🙏 Acknowledgments

-Created by **antigravity** - demonstrating that elegant solutions can outperform complex ones.
+Created by **AcHamm** - demonstrating that elegant solutions can outperform complex ones.
+(AI was used to help code this)

 ---